 - How do I end the use of this medication if the side effects become too problematic?

 Making certain lifestyle changes can often have a large impact on mental health and functioning.
-Changes in exercise and diet, and increasing resilience and adaptive coping skills, will help an individual feel better and enjoy life more.
-Additionally, being self-motivated and knowing you need support is a fundamental step in getting help for OCPD.
+Changes in exercise, diet, resiliency, and adaptive coping skills will help an individual feel better and enjoy life more.
+Additionally, being self-motivated and knowing you need support is a fundamental step in improving OCPD.

-There are strategies to help your disorder at home that can be done regularly that will minimize symptoms and distress.
-These can be done on their own or in conjunction with an existing treatment regimen.
+Strategies to reduce OCPD symptoms at home can be done regularly, both on their own or in conjunction with an existing treatment regimen.
 It is always advisable to discuss self-help strategies with your provider before implementing them on your own.

 Lifestyle changes and self-help techniques that may help alleviate OCPD symptoms and promote overall wellness include: